-I’ve been promising this one for awhile.
+I’ve been promising this one for a while.
 And it’s the perfect time for it too.
-Coconut shrimp is going to make its debut today!
-I’m pairing it with a slightly spicy chilled pineapple sauce just because.
+Coconut shrimp with spicy chilled pineapple sauce is going to make its debut today!
 Think of the flavors of Piña Colada in food form and you’re right on track.

-I see these all the time at restaurants here in Florida but never get them because one, there’s too little servings of shrimp vs the cost and vs my hungry stomach and two, why buy them when I can make them at home
+I see these all the time at restaurants here in Florida but never get them because one, there’s too few servings of shrimp vs the cost and vs my hungry stomach, and two, why buy them when I can make them at home

 That’s kinda my running philosophy that determines what I order when I eat out.
 Sure I have my favorites at my favorite restaurants but for the most part if I can cook it, I won’t order it.
 And since I’ve started this food blog, the selection of food to choose from is shrinking more and more.